 As part of this portfolio, we encourage research applications which demonstrate one or more of innovation, interdisciplinarity and impact.

-In line with our position on Excellence with Impact (UKRI website), we expect that our researchers will have considered the potential scientific, societal and economic impacts of their research.
+We expect that our researchers will have considered the potential scientific, societal and economic impacts of their research.

 Opportunities for making an impact may arise, and should be taken, at any stage during or after the course of the research.
 It is important that researchers put in place a robust strategy for maximising the likelihood of impact opportunities arising and their own capacity for taking advantage of these.